IDmission, LLC Announces Biometric Upgrade Path for Enterprise Security Access Points | Send2Press Newswire

 About IDmission

 IDmission, a global leader in biometric and AI technology, reduces risk associated with false identities.
-It is one of only two U.S. based biotech providers, and the sole provider of a proprietary, end-to-end biotech solution for identity theft, through a comprehensive “Know Your Customer” (KYC) platform and automatic ID document analysis across 200 countries and four categories of biometrics: face, fingerprint, iris, and voice.
+It is one of only two U.S. based biometric providers, and the sole provider of a proprietary, end-to-end biometric solution for identity theft, through a comprehensive “Know Your Customer” (KYC) platform and automatic ID document analysis across 200 countries and four categories of biometrics: face, fingerprint, iris, and voice.
 For more information, contact sales@idmission.com

 *LOGO link for media: https://www.send2press.com/300dpi/20-0630s2p-idmission-logo-300dpi.jpg